jcvroman/vraasnekkeri.com/Content/fastingreporter-readme.md

 #### 🧾 Fast List
 ##### A list of the longest fast ending on a date (e.g. it may start on a previous date).
 For a date, it includes a search back through the previous date(s) until a carb entry is found.
 + A date column and fast column.
-+ When the screen height is small (e.g. an iPhone in landscape mode), a fast end column is displayed too.
++ When the screen width is greater and the screen height is smaller (for instance, in landscape mode on an iPhone), a fast end column is also displayed.
++ The chart is sorted per the list sort.

 ###### &nbsp;